 Ahhh, there’s Mary.
 The sweet, pure, virgin Mary.
 The angel even said, “You have found favor with God.”
 Of course, she was poor.
 She wouldn’t have thought she was anything special.
 And later, we see her as a normal mom, impatient and worrying.
 Angry with her son when she couldn’t find Him, “Where have you been?!
 Why did you treat us this way?”
 Gossiping to Him at a wedding, even expecting Him to act on her timetable: “Jesus, they’ve run out of wine.”
 Harping on Him for what she thought should be His priorities: “Your mother and brothers are outside looking for You.”

 Wow.
 The perfect picture looks a bit different now.
-A bit more like a soap opera…And Yet God chose to use each of them in His lineage!
+More like a soap opera…And.
+Yet.
+God chose to use each of them in His lineage!

 If this is what Christ’s royal lineage looks like, maybe they’re not so different from me after all, huh?